 We will retain broad discretion to use the net proceeds to us from this offering for general corporate purposes, which may include, among other things, acquisitions.
 Pending these uses, we may temporarily use proceeds from this offering to invest in high-quality, short-term fixed income instruments which include corporate, financial institution, federal agency or U.S. government obligations.
-Accordingly, you will be relying upon the judgment of our management with respect to the use of the net proceeds from this offering in ways that our stockholders may not desire or that may not yield a favorable return.
+Accordingly, you will be relying upon the judgment of our management with respect to the use of the net proceeds from this offering.
+Our management may spend a portion or all of the net proceeds we receive from this offering in ways that our stockholders may not desire or that may not yield a favorable return.
 The failure by our management to apply these funds effectively could harm our business.